GU-CLASP/language-and-perception/meetings.md

 ### Read

   * [Vision-and-Language Navigation: Interpreting Visually-Grounded Navigation Instructions in Real Environments.](https://openaccess.thecvf.com/content_cvpr_2018/papers/Anderson_Vision-and-Language_Navigation_Interpreting_CVPR_2018_paper.pdf) Peter Anderson, Qi Wu, Damien Teney, Jake Bruce, Mark Johnson, Niko Sünderhauf, Ian Reid, Stephen Gould, Anton van den Hengel; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018, pp. 3674-3683 (suggested by Nikolai, LaP, 2022-04-08)

   * Guy Emerson.
 2020.
 [What are the Goals of Distributional Semantics?.](https://aclanthology.org/2020.acl-main.663.pdf) In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 7436–7453, Online.
 Association for Computational Linguistics. (suggested by Adam, RoM, 2022-03-25)

   * Tzuf Paz-Argaman, Reut Tsarfaty, Gal Chechik, and Yuval Atzmon.
 2020.
 [ZEST: Zero-shot Learning from Text Descriptions using Textual Similarity and Visual Summarization.](https://aclanthology.org/2020.findings-emnlp.50.pdf) In Findings of the Association for Computational Linguistics: EMNLP 2020, pages 569–579, Online.
 Association for Computational Linguistics. (suggested by Bill and Nikolai, LaP, 2022-03-11)

   * A. Ettinger.
 [What BERT Is Not: Lessons from a New Suite of Psycholinguistic Diagnostics for Language Models.](https://doi.org/10.1162/tacl\_a\_00298) Transactions of the Association for Computational Linguistics, 8:34–48, 01 2020. (suggested by Adam, RoM, 2022-02-25)

   * Ben-Yosef Guy and Ullman Shimon.
 2018.
 [Image interpretation above and below the object level.
 Interface Focus](http://doi.org/10.1098/rsfs.2018.0020).
 8:20180020.
 20180020. (suggested by Nikolai/Simon, LaP, 2022-02-11)

   * Takmaz, E., Giulianelli, M., Pezzelle, S., Sinclair, A., & Fernández, R. (2020).
 [Refer, Reuse, Reduce: Generating Subsequent References in Visual and Conversational Contexts.](https://aclanthology.org/2020.emnlp-main.353.pdf) In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP) (pp. 4350–4368).
 Association for Computational Linguistics.
 AND [Zero-Shot Visual Grounding of Referring Utterances in Dialogue.](https://openreview.net/forum?id=JcxhaCjSlGz) Anonymous submission to ACL ARR 2021 November round. (suggested by Simon/Nikolai), LaP, 2022-01-28

   * Lampert, C., Nickisch, H., & Harmeling, S. (2014).
 [Attribute-Based Classification for Zero-Shot Visual Object Categorization.](https://aclanthology.org/2020.emnlp-main.353.pdf) IEEE Trans.
 Pattern Anal.
 Mach.
 Intell., 36(3), 453–465. (suggested by Bill) LaP, 2021-12-17

-  * Lampert, C., Nickisch, H., & Harmeling, S. (2014).
-[Attribute-Based Classification for Zero-Shot Visual Object Categorization.](https://hannes.nickisch.org/papers/articles/lampert13attributes.pdf) IEEE Trans.
-Pattern Anal.
-Mach.
-Intell., 36(3), 453–465. (suggested by Bill) LaP, 2021-12-17

   * Cangelosi, A., & Harnad, S. (2001).
 [The adaptive advantage of symbolic theft over sensorimotor toil: Grounding language in perceptual categories.](https://pearl.plymouth.ac.uk/bitstream/handle/10026.1/3619/Cangelosi-Harnad-EoC-2002.pdf?sequence=1&isAllowed=y) Evolution of communication, 4(1), 117-142. (suggested by Alex) LaP/RoM, 2021-12-03